Taut foliations from knot diagrams: Background on branched surfaces and sutured manifolds

-\begin{rem} The statement of Theorem \ref{boundary train tracks} is slightly different from the one of \cite{L2}: the details we have added come from the proof of Theorem \ref{boundary train tracks}.
-In fact the idea of the proof is to split the branched surface $B$ in a neighbourhood of $\partial M$ so that it intersects $T_i$ in parallel simple closed curves of slopes $s_i$, for $i=1,\dots h$.
-In this way, when gluing the solid tori, we can glue meridional discs of these tori to $B$ to obtain a branched surface $B(s_1,\dots, s_h)$ in $M(s_1,\dots, s_h)$ that is laminar and that by \cite[Theorem~1]{L} fully carries an essential lamination.
-In particular, this essential lamination is obtained by gluing meridional discs of the solid tori to an essential lamination in $M$ that intersects $T_i$ in parallel simple closed curves of slopes $s_i$, for $i=1,\dots, h$. \end{rem}
+\begin{rem} The conclusion of \Cref{boundary train tracks} also differs slightly from that in \cite{L2}: the additional details are drawn from the proof itself.
+The proof proceeds by splitting the branched surface $B$ in a neighbourhood of $\partial M$, so that it intersects each $T_i$ in parallel simple closed curves of slopes $s_i$, for $i=1,\dots h$.
+Gluing the meridional discs of the solid tori to $B$ during the Dehn filling produces a branched surface $B(s_1,\dots, s_h)$ in $M(s_1,\dots, s_h)$, which is laminar and fully carries an essential lamination by \cite[Theorem~1]{L}.
+This essential lamination is obtained by extending an essential lamination in $M$ that intersects each $T_i$ in parallel simple closed curves of slopes $s_i$, for $i=1,\dots, h$. \end{rem}

-\begin{rem} In \cite{L2} the statement of the theorem is given for $M$ with connected boundary but, as already observed in \cite{KR1}, the same proof works if $M$ has multiple boundary components and the splitting is performed along some of them.
-Also notice that in \cite{L2} $M$ is supposed to be irreducible and with incompressible boundary, but the proof works even if these hypotheses are not assumed.
-In any case it is possible to show that if $M$ contains a laminar branched surface then $M$ actually is irreducible and with incompressible boundary. \end{rem}